-As of March 31, 2021, the total balance sheet of € 1.3 trillion slightly decreased by € 8.1 billion (or 0.6 %) compared to year-end 2020.
+As of March 31, 2021, the total balance sheet of €1.3 trillion slightly decreased by €7.6 billion (or 0.6 %) compared to yearend 2020.

-Key drivers for the overall movement were decreases in positive and negative market values of derivative financial instruments by € 53.0 billion and € 52.2 billion, respectively, predominantly due to moves in interest rates.
+Key drivers for the overall movement were decreases in positive and negative market values of derivative financial instruments by $\in$ 52.9 billion and $\in$ 52.2 billion, respectively, predominantly due to moves in interest rates.

-Financial assets at fair value through other comprehensive income decreased by $\leq$ 14.2 billion, primarily due to rebalancing of our strategic liquidity reserve in the light of changing market conditions, contributing to an increase in cash, central bank and interbank balances by $\leq$ 16.6 billion.
+Financial assets at fair value through other comprehensive income decreased by $\in$ 14.2 billion, primarily due to rebalancing of our strategic liquidity reserve in the light of changing market conditions, contributing to an increase in cash, central bank and interbank balances by $\in$ 16.4 billion.

-Other assets increased by $\in$ 24.4 billion, mainly driven by increases in brokerage and securities related receivables by $\in$ 20.4 billion.
+Other assets increased by $\in$ 24.3 billion, mainly driven by increases in brokerage and securities related receivables by $\in$ 20.4 billion.
 This was mainly attributable to a seasonal increase in activity levels compared to low year-end levels, partly offset by a decrease in cash margin receivable of $\in$ 10.2 billion, in line with decreased derivative exposure.
 The seasonality pattern was also reflected in an increase in brokerage and securities related payables by $\in$ 14.6 billion, driving the $\in$ 22.0 billion increase in other liabilities.

-Deposits increased by € 9.8 billion, predominantly due to lowered consumer spending related to the COVID-19 pandemic as well as temporary increases in our Trust & Agency business in our Corporate Bank.
+Deposits increased by €10.1 billion, predominantly due to lowered consumer spending related to the COVID-19 pandemic as well as temporary increases in our Trust & Agency business in our Corporate Bank.

-Loans at amortized cost increased by € 8.4 billion, primarily driven by foreign exchange movements and continued growth in German mortgages in our Private Bank.
+Loans at amortized cost increased by €9.0 billion, primarily driven by foreign exchange movements and continued growth in German mortgages in our Private Bank.

-Central bank funds sold, securities purchased under resale agreements and securities borrowed, which are both measured at amortized costs and non-trading financial assets mandatory at fair value through profit and loss, increased by € 8.3 billion, driven by higher client activity under current market conditions.
+Central bank funds sold, securities purchased under resale agreements and securities borrowed, which are both measured at amortized costs and non-trading financial assets mandatory at fair value through profit and loss, increased by €8.3 billion, driven by higher client activity under current market conditions.

-Trading liabilities increased by € 7.2 billion, mainly attributable to increased client demand and market opportunities.
+Trading liabilities increased by €7.2 billion, mainly attributable to increased client demand and market opportunities.

-The overall movement of the balance sheet included an increase of € 20.3 billion due to foreign exchange rate movements, mainly driven by a strengthening of the U.S. Dollar against the Euro.
+The overall movement of the balance sheet included an increase of $\in$ 20.3 billion due to foreign exchange rate movements, mainly driven by a strengthening of the U.S. Dollar against the Euro.
 The effects of foreign exchange rate movements are embedded in the movement of the balance sheet line items discussed in this section.